tensa2205/Tasks_Manager-Flask_React/serverSide/README.md

-## How to run the project.
+## How to run flask.
-> - In order to run the project, you must have Python and Pip.
+> - In order to run Flask, you must have Python, Pip, XAMPP, a virtual environment with all dependencies installed.
 I recommend Python 3.8.10 because that's the one i'm using.

 ### Python installation
 **Windows and MacOS users**